Students earning their degree in social work

 social work program students

-Choosing the right graduate degree in social work is about more than just credentials—it’s about finding a program that aligns with your values, career goals, and learning style.
 Bryn Mawr College’s Master of Social Service (MSS) offers the same rigorous preparation as an MSW while fostering a tight-knit cohort experience, individualized mentorship, and a deep commitment to social justice.
-Explore what sets the MSS apart and how it can shape your future in social work.

-field placement for socail work masters programs
+field placement for social work masters programs

-Enhancing Your Social Work Masters Degree Experience
+Enhance Your Social Work Masters Degree Experience

 Meet Our Social Work Program Alumni